 You can get to the dam via the Tateyama Kurobe Alpine Route, from either the Toyama or Nagano side.

-From Toyama, start at Dentetsu Toyama Station and travel all the way to Kurobe Dam via train, buses, cable car, ropeway and other means of transportation.
-The journey takes about four hours and costs around 9,000 yen (one way).
+From Toyama, start at Dentetsu Toyama Station and travel all the way to Kurobe Dam via train, trolley bus, cable car, ropeway and other means of transportation.
+The journey takes about 4.5 hours and costs around 8,960 yen (one way).

 A monument to sacrifice and endeavor

 When to go

-The Tateyama Kurobe Alpine Route operates from mid-April to the end of November every year.
-Visitors in search of a real spectacle may wish to visit in the summer or early autumn to see the floodgates open.
+The Tateyama Kurobe Alpine Route operates from mid-April to the end of November every year, but it is best to visit in early summer or early autumn to see the magnificent water discharge.